-Many of these initiatives appear to fall under the purview and enforcement authority of city and town building and zoning officials.
-Inevitably, rate structures will have to change to comply with the proposed regulations.
-INCREASED costs can be expected if customers exceed the proposed 65 gallons per person per day cap.
+Many of these initiatives appear to fall under the purview and enforcement authority of city and town building and zoning officials but the water suppliers will be held accountable if targets are not met.
+Rate structures will have to change to comply with the adopted regulations.
+Increased costs and outside water use moratoriums can be expected if customer use exceed the 65 gallons per person per day cap.
+Lifestyle changes are necessary to comply with these mandates.
+Please take the opportunity to research better ways to curtail and take better control of your everyday water use.
+Looking for and repairing leaks, reducing the time in the shower and doing full loads in your clothes and dishwasher are all great ways to implement conservation wise strategies in your home.